 Because your free nights at Hyatt will count towards elite status, here are a few ways to earn more Hyatt points.

-You can earn 40,000 bonus points with the Hyatt card after spending $2,000 on purchases in the first 3 months of account opening.
+You can earn 30,000 bonus points with the World of Hyatt credit card after spending $3,000 on purchases in the first 3 months of account opening.

 Here’s how to earn more Hyatt points when you use your Hyatt card:

-- 2 points per $1 spent at restaurants, on airline tickets purchased from the airline, and car rentals
+- 2 points per $1 spent at restaurants, on airline tickets purchased from the airline, car rentals, fitness membership, and local transit

 - 1 point per $1 spent everywhere else